 - 57. Section 2 of the Bill places Welsh Ministers under a duty to provide information and increase awareness about transplantation, including about the arrangements for deemed consent.
-An extensive publicity and engagement campaign will form part of the implementation of the new legislation and beyond. - 58.
+An extensive publicity and engagement campaign will form part of the implementation of the new legislation and beyond.
+The Minister gave a commitment during Stage 2 proceedings to amend the Bill to place a duty on Welsh Ministers to carry out public awareness activities at least once every 12 months, and to consider whether a report should be made annually to the Assembly on those activities. - 58.
 A detailed Communications Strategy has been developed to deliver the public awareness campaign required.
 This covers an initial five year communications campaign to publicise the introduction of the legislation and to explain the choices that will be available to the Welsh population.
 The strategy recognises that it is essential to target different audiences and all sectors of the community. - 59.
 The Communications Strategy sets out four phases for the awareness campaign.
-As the implementation of the legislation approaches, the communication activity will become more intensified to ensure that the Welsh population are aware of the changes that will take place.
-A fifth phase has also been identified for long term communication requirements that will need to remain in place long after the implementation of the legislation. - 60.
+As the implementation of the legislation approaches, the communication activity will intensify.
+A fifth phase has also been identified for long term communication requirements that will need to remain in place long after the Act comes into force. - 60.
 Below is a table that illustrates the timing of the different communications phases, an overview of the activity and a broad outline of the likely communication methods that will be used.
 However it is important to stress that the communication methods and messages will be thoroughly tested in advance with a representative sample of the population to ensure their effectiveness.
-This research may mean the communication methods outlined below may be adapted to ensure the public awareness and engagement campaign is as effective as possible. - 61.
-It is also important to note that the communications activity will be measured for its effectiveness on a regular basis throughout the five year campaign.
+This research may mean the communication methods outlined below may be adapted to ensure the public awareness and engagement campaign is as effective as possible.

+61. It is also important to note that the communications activity will be measured for its effectiveness on a regular basis throughout the five year campaign.
 This will test the population's awareness, understanding and attitudes towards the legislation.
-The survey will be a representative sample of approximately 1,000 people and a core set of questions will be asked each time.
+The survey is a representative sample of approximately 1,000 people and a core set of questions will be asked each time.
 We will therefore be able track changes or shifts in perceptions and adapt the communications strategy accordingly.
 The first wave of the research (the baseline) was undertaken in June 2012, prior to the publication of the Draft Bill and published on the Welsh Government website on 19 October 2012.
+The second wave will commence in June 2013.